Maud Paschal papers and gospel music collection

 Collection contains Gospel song books, dating from 1886 to 1969.

-This collection is arranged into three series: the first containing song books and hymnals, the second containing church membership directories, and the last that contain a few loose papers.
+This collection is arranged into three series: the first containing song books and hymnals, the second containing church membership directories, and the last that contains a few loose papers.
 Everything contained within each series is arranged chronologically so as to illustrate the metamorphical changes that took place over time.
 In Series I, most, but not all of the books have publication dates.
 Those without dates had to be estimated, based mostly on the copyright dates of the hymns contained in them, and have their dates preceded with the Latin abbreviation “ca.” meaning around an estimated date.
-Series II contains copies of directories from the Dilworth Methodist-Episcopal Church.
+Series II contains copies of directories from the Dilworth Methodist Episcopal Church.
 These are: one copy of the membership directory for 1928, two copies of a year book for the Kilgo Wesley Bible Class for the year 1946-47, and one undated church directory (probably around 1960).
 Series III contains four loose pages—two undated newspaper clippings concerning the construction of the new Dilworth Methodist Church, a letter from Charles P. Bowles (dated October 8, 1955) to Mrs. Maud Paschal concerning Bowles’ intention to leave the Dilworth Methodist Church, and a typed membership list (undated, but probably ca. 1950) of the Kilgo Wesley Bible Class.

 Immediate Source of Acquisition